 Surprising Results

-One aspect I found interesting is the overwhelming belief that popularity does not necessarily translate into influence.
-Respondents equated influence with the ability to direct action among followers.
+One aspect I found interesting from this presentation is the overwhelming fact that, contrary to popular belief, popularity does not necessarily translate into influence.
+Respondents from the survey equated influence with the ability to direct action among followers.
 Respondents specifically cited Lady Gaga as having popularity, while Bono has influence.

-What respondents seemed to be overlooking is the tacit influence of popular individuals.
-While Lady Gaga doesn’t often use her popularity to drive action because she doesn’t advocate specific actions, she still has a major influence of fashion, music, and other experiential behaviors due to her popularity.
+What respondents seemed to overlook is the tacit influence of popular individuals.
+While Lady Gaga doesn’t often use her popularity to drive action because she doesn’t advocate specific actions, she still has a major influence on fashion, music, and other experiential behaviors due to her popularity.
+Granted, that popularity might not translate to a broader influence over her followers.
+Likely, that limited influence results from a lack of credibility outside her lane.

 Identify Influencers

-Another surprise is that traditional measures of influence might not be effective in identifying influencers.
-For instance, easily measured behaviors such as number of re-tweets and size of social network, may have little impact on true influence.
+Another surprise from the survey with serious implications for businesses attempting influencer marketing is that traditional measures of influence might not effectively identify influencers.
+For instance, easily measured behaviors such as the number of re-tweets and the size of an individual’s social network may have little impact on true influence.

 Advice for Successful Marketing Strategy